sunlightlabs/congress-ios/APPSTORE.md

 Primary: **Reference**
 Secondary: **News**

+# What's New in Version 1.2.1

+- Fixed results when searching by bill number
+- Various bug fixes

 # What's New in Version 1.2

 Congress is coming back from August recess.
 Be ready with a new version of Congress for iOS.